Ben Hill County, Georgia: 2000 census

+Religion

 Religiously, the Association of Religion Data Archives in 2020 denoted Christianity as the predominant religion, being part of the Bible Belt.
 Among its Christian population, the majority formed the Southern Baptist Convention, and the Baptist tradition was the county's dominant Christian affiliation.
-The National Baptist Convention, USA was the second-largest Baptist denomination in Ben Hill County.
+The National Baptist Convention, USA was the second-largest Baptist denomination in County.
 One notable non-Christian religion for the county has been the Baha'i Faith.

 Education

 The Ben Hill County School District operates schools serving the county.